 - Length of emails

 - Color of backgrounds, logos, etc

 Timing is Everything

 Digital marketing has enabled retailers with more tools and accessibility that they didn’t have just ten years ago.
-Take advantage of this opportunity.
-Create these tests.
+Take advantage of new opportunities and create a/b tests.
 Then you properly measure your success and failures.
 Your online presence and sales could improve.
 With more information, you have more power and control.